 One of the most frequently caught sharks in the inshore coastal waters of Georgia, South Carolina, and North Carolina is the Bonnethead shark.
 The bonnethead is an exciting battle because of its strength resulting in long powerful drag screaming runs.
 Additionally, they are easy to catch for family entertainment.
 While you can catch bonnethead sharks from a boat, a vessel is not required.

-This type of shark can be caught in a variety of ways.
+The bonnethead shark is caught in a variety of ways by anglers from shore or on boats.
+Fortunately, bonnetheads are aggressive feeders and will readily strike live and dead baits.
 Here is a list of gear, tackle, and bait needed to hook these toothy critters.

 - Any live or previously frozen shrimp are excellent bait.

 - Live or dead bait fish are equally as good as shrimp.

 - While it is effective, chopped squid can draw other types of bites more commonly than a shark.

 Bonnetheads sharks eat almost anything so you won’t need to be picky when selecting a bait.
 Anglers, often make a mistake by pulling out the most massive rod and reel combination in the garage.
 Don’t fall into this trap; sharks are equal in size to many highly sought after species, including redfish and black drum.

 Best Tackle Options To Successfully Land Bonnethead Shark